 Beacon: A navigation app for older adults who may or may not be experiencing memory problems related to early-stage dementia or MCI.

+As a part of my final graduation project I worked on a wayfinding app geared towards helping older adults experiencing dementia related memory problems.
 The ageing population is the fastest growing segment of society, which means that a large part of the world’s population could be at risk from dementia.

 Beacon is geared towards helping elders explore their neighborhoods independently and with ease.
 It is especially designed to cater to the needs of older adults who may be experiencing memory issues related to early-stage dementia or MCI.
 The app provides several services, all intended to help older adults feel safe, secure and independent in their residential neighborhoods, enabling them to be socially and physically active.